MyPureCloud/terraform-provider-genesyscloud/docs/resources/responsemanagement_responseasset.md

 ### Optional

 - `division_id` (String) Division to associate to this asset.
 Can only be used with this division.
-Changing the division_id attribute will cause the existing response asset to be dropped and recreated with a new ID.

 ### Read-Only